 About Moving to India from New Jersey

 If you are moving abroad as a single or moving the whole family, relocation to India can be an exciting cultural experience.
 Whether you’re taking an exciting career opportunity, just adventurous or returning home.
-Whatever your reason for moving to India may be, you need to know there are a lot of differences between the way things work in New Jersey and in India.
+It doesn’t matter what your reason for moving to India may be.
+You need to know there are a lot of differences between the way things work in New Jersey and in India.

 You may have questions that need to be answered and decisions that need to be made that include what to take and what to leave behind.
 And of course the most popular question, “what is the cost of living like?”
 Being prepared for the relocation ahead and having the right information you need to settle into a foreign country can reduce unexpected relocation frustration that can occur after you arrive.

 India is one of the oldest civilizations in the world with rich cultural history and traditions.
 The landscape of India is diverse from the Himalayan Mountains in the east to the tropical rainforest in the South.
 The climate can be described as tropical monsoon with very warm tropical climate in the summers and dry winters.
 June through September is typically the monsoon season followed by a post monsoon season October through November.

 There are 22 languages spoken throughout India but English is widely spoken for practical purposes.
 India holds a rich religious diversity with Hindus constituting the majority with 80.5%, 13.4% are Muslims, followed by Christians, Sikhs, Buddhists, Jains and others.